paulio11/P5-Pokebox/README.md

 - The posts it fetches can be sorted by like count, comment count and creation date.
 - They can also be filtered by posts liked by the user or posts with an image.
 - The `handleSortChange()` function handles changes in the _Sort By_, _Order By_, _Posts with image_, _Posts I liked_ input fields.
 The values are used in the `fetchPosts()` function, changing the API endpoint to fetch the desired results.
+- Posts can be searched for by either the author or body text.

 _TrainerDiary_ is similar to _AllPosts_ but the posts fetched are filtered by `owner`.